Howaya! So, I live in Dublin. I’ve lived here for 30 years. And every weekend I have the exact same problem.

 9. The Spinc Loop (Wicklow)

 I’ve done the Spinc Loop about 40 times over the years and it never gets old.
-This, in my opinion, is the best hike near Dublin.
-It’s challenging in places, handy in others and the scenery throughout is glorious.
+This, in my opinion, is the best hike near Dublin and it’s one of several brilliant Glendalough walks.

 This walk will take you along the Spinc ridge overlooking Glendalough, offering endless panoramic views over Glendalough and the surrounding hills and mountains.